Like a Good Nearest Neighbor: Practical Content Moderation and Text Classification: Limitations

 \section{Limitations}

 In the current work, we have only considered text data, but social media content can of course consist of text, images, and videos.
 As \LaGoNN depends only on an embedding model, an obvious extension to our approach would be examining the modifications we suggest, but on multimodal data.
 This is an interesting direction that we leave for future research.
-We have also considered English data, but harmful content can appear in any language.
-The authors demonstrated that SetFit is performant on multilingual data, the only necessary modification being the underlying pretrained ST. We therefore suspect that \LaGoNN would behave similarly on non-English data, but this is not something we have tested ourselves.
-In order to examine our system's performance under different label-balance distributions, we restricted ourselves to binary and ternary text classification tasks, and \LaGoNN therefore remains untested when there are more than three labels.
-We did not study our method when there are fewer than 100 examples, and investigating \LaGoNN in a few-shot learning setting is fascinating topic for future study.
+We did not study our method when there are fewer than 100 training examples, and investigating \LaGoNN in a few-shot learning setting is fascinating topic for future study.
+Finally, we note that our system could be misused to detect undesirable content that is not necessarily harmful.
+For example, a social media website could detect and silence users who complain about the platform.
+This is not our intended use case, but could result from any classifier, and potential misuse is an unfortunate drawback of all technology.